 KEY NOTE – Proper fit and insertion is critical to the effectiveness of these earbud-style headphones.
 If the ear tip does not properly fit the wearer’s ear, then low tones will be lost and left-right balance will be impacted.
 If the ear tip is pushed too far into the ear, then the audio will cut out or give inconsistent clarity with jaw movement.

 Here is the real test … how do they sound in surround situations?
 When the audio is properly encoded in modern surround and the system driving the headphones supports it; these sound great.
-The phase shift that creates the auditory illusion[ref].
-Yeah, illusions are visual, but no one has created a word for the auditory equivalent.[/ref] by simulating surround sound is very good.
+The phase shift that creates the auditory illusion2 by simulating surround sound is very good.
 Although not as enjoyable as a true surround setup, I can definitely enjoy the audio of a well-done program.

 My pledge level for the 360º 3D Surround Sound Earbud Headphones was US$55.
-The quality of the headphones is great for that price point.
+The quality of the headphones is very good for that price point.

 For the retail price-point of US$150, I am not sure I would be satisfied with the quality of this product.
 When compared to my Bose earbuds that retail for US$130 – I’d still pick the Bose.
-When compared to my old Zagg Headphones, I’d pick my Zaggs only because they are inexpensive (US$50) and great.[ref].
-To be fair, they are no longer available.[/ref]
+When compared to my old Zagg Headphones, I’d pick my Zaggs only because they are inexpensive (US$50) and great.3

 I did not evaluate these new headphones with the included airplane adapter.
 That’ll have to wait for a trip somewhere in the future.